“Special fried bitter gourd soup. Try it and you will know how great it is.”

 2) Bring a pot of water to a boil over high heat.
 Place the fried bitter gourd in the boiling water.
-Disolve chicken stock cube.
-Then, bring the water to a boil again, before lower the heat and simmer for 20 minutes.
+Reduce heat and simmer for 20 minutes.

-3) Add in fish balls to cook for 5 minutes.
-Season the soup with fish sauce, white peper and salt.
+3) Add fish balls, cook for 5 minutes.
+Season soup with fish sauce, white peper and salt.
 Stir to combine.
 Garnish and serve hot.

 A portion of my bitter gourd soup counts less than 100kcal!